nevmenandr/replace_u_with_v/README.md

 The output file name will be constructed by appending `_v` to the base name before the extension.
 E.g. if your input file is named `input.txt`, then after running the script, you will get an output file named `input_v.txt`.
 The contents of this output file will reflect the changes made by replacing "u" with "v" as previously described.

+## Rules

+U changes to V in those cases where U is non-syllabic.
+This is the position before a vowel not after a consonant.

 ## Example

 Here’s an example of an input file with various Latin phrases: